wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 .. important::
    Unmapping a device does not mean disabling it, the hardware device still works and emits IRQs that are handled by the task's registered ISR.
-It is the task's duty to properly disable the device before unammping it if necessary
+It is the task's responsibility to properly disable the device before unammping it if necessary

 .. note::
    Unmapping a device requires a call to the scheduler, in order to reconfigure the MPU, this action is costly

-Unmapping a device is done using the device id, hosted in the ``id`` field of the *device_t* structure, which is set by the kernel at registration time.
+Unmapping a device is done using the device id, stored in the ``id`` field of the *device_t* structure, which is set by the kernel at registration time.

 Unmapping a device is done with the following API::